use-ink/ink/examples/delegator/README.md

 1. Compile all dependencies of the Delegator smart contract using the `./build-all.sh` script.
    As usual you will receive their respective Wasm blobs in their respective `target` folders.
-   For the delegator (the root of the example) you will additionally get the smart contract as `delegator.contract` in the `target` folder.
-This file contains the contracts ABI (i.e. metadata) bundled together with its Wasm blob.
+   For the delegator (the root of the example) you will additionally get a `metadata.json` in the `target` folder.
+This file contains the contracts ABI (i.e. metadata).
-   Note: You won't need a `.contract` file for the other smart contracts `adder`, `subber` and
+   Note: You won't need a `metadata.json` file for the other smart contracts `adder`, `subber` and
-         `accumulator`, since we won't operate on them using the Polkadot UI.
+         `accumulator`, since we won't operate on them using the UI.
 1. Put the Wasm blobs of Accumulator, Adder, Subber and the Delegator on the chain via `put_code` command.
    While doing so note down their respective code hashes that you can inspect by extracting this information out from the signalling events upon putting the code on the chain.